 Jennifer joined Duke Energy in November 2008 from Scripps Networks Interactive Inc. in Cincinnati, Ohio.
 From 2005 to 2008, she served Scripps, and then Scripps Networks Interactive when the company was spun off, as senior vice president of human resources.
 Prior to joining Scripps in 2005, Jennifer worked at the consulting firm Towers Perrin for 12 years – as a partner and as managing principal of the firm's Cincinnati office.
 In that role, she participated in the design and implementation of total rewards strategies and programs for many large clients.

 A native of Mansfield, Ohio, Jennifer received a master's degree from Carnegie Mellon University.
 She also earned a bachelor's degree from Miami University in Ohio, graduating Phi Beta Kappa and cum laude.

 Jennifer currently serves as chair of the board of directors for the United Way of Central Carolinas.
-She is also a member of the executive committee of the Charlotte Chamber, national advisory board of the Institute for Emerging Issues and the board of directors for the Center for Climate and Energy Solutions.
+She is also a board member of the executive committee of the Charlotte Chamber, national advisory board of the Institute for Emerging Issues and the board of directors for the Center for Climate and Energy Solutions.
 Prior to her relocation to Charlotte, Jennifer served on the boards of the Dan Beard Boy Scout Council of Greater Cincinnati and the Salvation Army.
 She also participated in Leadership Cincinnati.

 Jennifer and her husband, Eric, have two daughters and a son.